 Rogers may have notified President-elect Trump of surveillance and/or unmasking activities by Obama’s intelligence community (Clapper, Brennan & Comey).

 Admiral Rogers likely informed President Trump of surveillance or unmasking activities by the Obama Administration.
 Rogers was clearly unwilling to actively participate in the Russian narrative.
-Rogers heads up the NSA which does engage in intelligence gathering – his agency has the all of the nation’s metadata information.
+Rogers heads up the NSA which does engage in intelligence gathering – his agency has all of the nation’s metadata information.
 DNI Clapper tried unsuccessfully to fire Rogers.
 Rogers is the only man left in his original position – Comey, Clapper and Brennan are all gone.
 Brennan and Comey are both under investigation.
 Clapper is likely under investigation as well – but there has been no official confirmation I am aware of.

 No accusations of wrongdoing have been leveled at NSA Director Rogers – by anyone.